-- The distribution and form of settlements and buildings within their landscape setting. - Local styles and materials of buildings within the settlement. - Natural elements such as hedgerows, woodland, and local topography. - Any visually sensitive skylines or hill and valley sides. - The tranquility of the open countryside.
+- 1. The distribution and form of settlements and buildings within their landscape setting - 2.
+Local styles and materials of buildings within the settlement - 3.
+Natural elements such as hedgerows, woodland, and local topography; and - 4.
+Any visually sensitive skylines or hill and valley sides - 5.
+The tranquillity of the open countryside

-The impact of potential new development will be assessed against the criteria within the Cumbrian Landscape Assessment Toolkit (or successor documents) with regard to the particular Character Area's key characteristics, local distinctiveness and capacity for change.
+The impact of potential new development will be assessed against the criteria within the Cumbrian Landscape Assessment Toolkit (or successor documents) with regard to particular Character Area's key characteristics, local distinctiveness and capacity for change.

-Development should contribute to landscape enhancement including the provision of new trees and hedgerows of appropriate species and in suitable locations.
+Development should contribute to the creation of new trees and hedgerows where possible.
 Loss of ancient woodland and significant/veteran trees will not be permitted unless it can be demonstrated that there is an overriding need for the development which outweighs their loss.

 - 4.25.1 The landscape is an important element of the district's environment and its local character needs to be protected and enhanced.
 A Cumbria-wide Landscape Character Assessment (LCA) and toolkit has been produced and is intended to aid district authorities when considering new development that might affect landscape character and help inform planning applications.

 - 4.25.2 The Cumbria Landscape toolkit separates Cumbria out into thirteen landscape character types.
 Eight are relevant to Eden:

 - Type 5 Lowlands

 - Type 6 Intermediate Farmland

 - Type 8 Main Valleys

 - Type 9 Intermediate Moorland and Plateau

 - Type 10 Sandstone Ridge

 - Type 11 Upland Fringe

 - Type 12 Higher Limestone

 - Type 13 Fells and Scarpe

-4.25.3 Planning applications that may have a potential effect on Eden's landscapes, trees and hedgerows will be expected to demonstrate how any impact has been considered and mitigated, with reference made to relevant landscape character assessments.
+- 4.25.3 Planning applications that may have a potential effect on Eden's landscapes, trees and hedgerows will be expected to demonstrate how any impact has been considered and mitigated, with reference made to relevant landscape character assessments.